CleonLopes07/CleonLopes07/README.md

 ## 🔍 What I’m Working On
 - Preparing for a Master's in Business Analytics (Fall 2026 – UK 🇬🇧)
-- Strengthening skills in Forecasting, Time Series, and Optimization
+- Strengthening skills in Analytics and Management
-- Learning advanced Excel + Financial Modeling & Strategic Analytics
+- Learning and exploring Management using Analytics

 ---